Zoranmihov/Wiki-p/README.md

 # How to use:

-This project dosen't use email authentication so you can enter a fake email in the registration form, or if you would preffer to see the the site from an admins perspective you can use this account email admin@hotmail.com password Admin123
+This project dosen't use email authentication so you can enter a fake email in the registration form, or if you would preffer to see the the site from an admin's perspective you can use this account email admin@hotmail.com password Admin123